Pathology is one of the main subheadings in a standard article.

 Description of a condition's aetiology may very well be summarised by using a bulleted list.

 If the condition has substantial variation in distribution in the body, then the "location" subheading should be used.
-The heading should not be used if no unexpected information is present.
-In other words, don't use the heading for "pineocytomas" which occur only in the pineal region.
+The subheading should not be used if no unexpected information is present.
+In other words, don't use the subheading for "pineocytomas" which occur only in the pineal region.

 If classification systems exist please make these into separate articles with "classification" as a section attribute and link them from here, e.g. Achilles tendon tear classification.